CVXE GIS Tools

 State Population Estimates & Components of Change

-New January 2014.
 State population dynamics are changing.
-Find out more about how states are changing and why.
-Based on the new 2013 population estimates and components of change, the population percent natural increase ranged from -0.55% (West Virginia) to 12.5% (Utah) during the period 7/1/2012 to 6/30/2013.
+Learn more about how states are changing and why using tools and resources reviewed here.
+Based on the new 2014 population estimates and components of change (December 2014), the population percent natural increase ranged from -0.69% (West Virginia) to 12.4% (Utah) during the period 7/1/2013 to 6/30/2014.
 This is one example of insights into the components of population change that can be determined using the interactive table in this section.
-Use the table to view, compare, rank state population estimates and components of change.
+Use the table to view, compare, rank state population estimates and components of change (births, deaths, migration).
 More about these estimates.

 Click column header to sort; click again to sort other direction.